Cross Country Skiing

 The team sprint competition consists of two semifinal heats (qualification) and a final heat.
 In the team sprint, each team is made up of two skiers, who alternate skiing the sprint course three times each for a total of six laps.
 Competitors must perform a correct exchange between laps by physically touching their teammate without interfering or obstructing other teams.
 The winning team is the first team to cross the finish line after the completion of all six laps.
 There are two semifinal heats, with a total of 10 to 15 teams competing.
 The top three from each heat will advance, and the next four fastest teams will advance.
 The course laps are 1.4 kilometres for ladies and 1.6 kilometres for men.

+The Mass Start is the longest event on the cross country program.
 Competitors start simultaneously, lined up in rows.
 The first competitor across the finish line wins the race.